emqx/neuron-docs/en_US/north-apps/mqtt/api.md

 The Neuron MQTT plugin publishes collected data in JSON to some user designated topic.
-The exact format of the data reported is controlled by the **format** parameter.
+The exact format of the data reported is controlled by the **Upload Format** parameter.
 There are two formats, *tags-format* and *values-format*.

 ### Upload topic